 This might be a revelation for most: by anticipating an objection and equipping yourself with relevant information to respond, you can turn an objection into a possibility.
 “Success is where preparation and opportunity meet,” said Bobby Unser, three-time Indy 500 Winner.

 Prospecting isn’t a Nascar race but, BDAs can only control so much.
-By asking, “What is this about?” the prospect is actually giving us their attention, and putting the ball in our court.
+By asking, “What is this about?” the prospect is actually paying attention, and putting the ball in our court.
 If you take a moment to think about WHY you are calling each prospect before picking up the phone, you will never be rattled.
-Another high-performing member of our team went on to add, “The prospect is probably in the middle of a project or task and caught off guard – but they want to understand why I’m calling, so I get straight to the point.
-Then I ask a question that directly relates to the reason for my call.”

 Behavioral psychologists have found that the human mind lights up when a person hears something about themselves.
 Your pitch might have some decent points about the value you can provide, but it’s falling on deaf ears if it’s not personalized for the prospect.